 Now, because we’re talking about outdoor lights, the question is: Who’s paying for the usage?
 Basically, it’s you.
 Tax dollars pay for the usage of outdoor lights.
 The good news is current technological advancements have provided products such as LED outdoor lighting systems.
 Such systems can actually cut your city’s outdoor lighting electric bill by half or even more!
 Cities that are on a budget can actually switch over to LED outdoor lighting in order to save on operational costs.
 In progressing towards LED lights, your city will also be reducing its carbon footprint, thus helping out the environment as well.

 Former President Obama has also seen the benefits of upgrading outdoor lighting when he issued the Presidential Challenge for Advanced Outdoor Lighting.
 This challenge, taking the Department of Energy’s lead, validated the effectiveness of the LED light through demonstration projects.
 It also aims to develop guidelines for interested businesses and communities that are interested in getting LEDs into their system.

 The Savings Potential

-Should more communities, garage owners and parking lot owners make the switch to LED lights, a huge reduction of pollutants can be seen and felt.
+Should more communities, garage owners, and parking lot owners make the switch to LED lights, a huge reduction of pollutants can be seen and felt.
 They will also be saving more money and energy in the long run as well.

 Yes, the initial cost for installing LED lights will be quite hefty.
 However, the overall savings from the usage of LED lights will help you get your investment back quickly.
-You’ll also contribute to the betterment of the environment by not emitting less pollutants to the environment.
+You’ll also contribute to the betterment of the environment by not emitting fewer pollutants to the environment.
 These reasons alone make LED light upgrades such an enticing solution.

-We can definitely see a transition to a more energy efficient product in the future.
-Outdoor LED lighting has numerous benefits to tax payers.
+We can definitely see a transition to a more energy-efficient product in the future.
+Outdoor LED lighting has numerous benefits to taxpayers.
 Communities can save a lot of money with LED lighting and also help the environment now and in the future.
-It’s a win- win situation for each and every one of us.
+It’s a win-win situation for each and every one of us.